-Following the meeting with Edinger at Logan Farm, SNH undertook steps (but not entirely of its own free will) to see whether he could be prosecuted.
+Following the meeting with Edinger at Logan Farm, SNH had to undertake steps to see whether he could be prosecuted.
 To this end, SNH approached the Scottish Office Solicitor’s Office (SOSO) to see whether a case against Edinger would stand a chance of success.

 The SOSO seems to have advised against making a case against Edinger.
 They concluded, among things, that there was no legislation in place to prosecute Edinger for illegally removing fossils.
 Apparently, only owners and occupiers of the site could be prosecuted for damaging a SSSI at that time.